Delta Scuti stars

 Delta Scuti variables belong to the same family of pulsating stars as Cepheids and RR Lyrae stars - all these objects reside in the same instability strip in the Hertzsprung-Russell diagram.
 In fact, there is a continuity between delta Scuti stars and classical Cepheids, at least the overtone ones.
 Delta Scuti variables are fainter, have shorter pulsation periods, and smaller masses than classical Cepheids, but both groups obey the same period-luminosity relation and it is simply a matter of convention which period defines a boundary between them.

 Delta Scuti stars pulsate in radial and non-radial modes with periods in the range 0.02-0.3 days (0.5-7 hours) and amplitudes up to 0.9 mag in the V band.
 Their spectral types are between early A and late F (spanning the instability strip).
 This class of pulsators contains stars of different ages and therefore at different evolutionary stages: young stellar objects during their contraction toward the main sequence, stars with core hydrogen burning on the main sequence, and subgiants and giants evolving off the main sequence.
 Old delta Scuti variables belong to a subgroup which is known as SX Phoenicis stars.
-The OGLE project published catalogs of delta Scuti stars in the Large Magellanic Cloud (Poleski et al. 2010) and in selected fields in the Galactic disk (Pietrukowicz et al. 2013).
+The OGLE project published catalogs of over 27 000 delta Scuti stars in the Milky Way (Pietrukowicz et al. 2020, Soszyński et al. 2021) and Large Magellanic Cloud (Poleski et al. 2010).
 Delta Scuti stars shown below were found by OGLE in the Galactic bulge and in the Galactic disk.

 Delta Scuti stars with V-band amplitudes larger than 0.3 mag are called high-amplitude delta Scuti stars (HADS).
 In most cases these are single-mode, fundamental-mode radial pulsators with asymmetric, sawtooth light curves.
 Such light curves resemble those of classical Cepheids, therefore HADS were sometimes called "dwarf Cepheids".
 Below we plot six I-band light curves of delta Scuti stars pulsating in the fundamental mode.
 In each case, a steep rise of the light is followed by a slower decline, but note the differences in the light curve shapes between individual objects.
 All light curves in this sample but one are HADS.
 Hover the cursor over the images to see the designations and coordinates of the stars.